Probabilistic assessment of the impact of flexible loads under network tariffs in low voltage distribution networks: Methodology overview

-A summary of the probabilistic assessment framework is detailed in Figure~\ref{fig1}.
-In Module I, using yearly historical data, we generate a pool of net load traces and corresponding hot water draw profiles by applying the PV/demand and EWH hot water draw statistical models described in Section~\ref{ham}.
-In Module II, the output of the statistical models are fed as input to the MILP-based HEMS to solve the yearly optimisation problem for the different tariff types and results are saved for each customer.
-With the assumption that these customers are part of a LV network, the optimisation results and output data from Module I are used to perform time-series yearly Monte Carlo (MC) power flow studies on LV distribution networks using OpenDSS~\cite{opendss}.
+To assess the technical impacts of the network tariffs on the distribution network, we assume that the residential customers, with individually modelled HEMS and price response, all form part of a LV network.
+Hence, the optimisation results and output data from Module I are used to perform time-series yearly MC power flow studies on three representative LV distribution networks using OpenDSS~\cite{opendss} as described in Section~\ref{powerflow}.
 MC simulation is employed to cater for the uncertainties in customer location and the size of DER.
 Therefore, 100 MC power flow simulations are performed to investigate the impacts of the network tariff types on customer voltage profile and feeder head loading at different PV-battery penetration levels.
-We describe the steps needed to achieve this in the following sections.

 \pgfdeclarelayer{background} \pgfdeclarelayer{foreground} \pgfsetlayers{background,main,foreground}

 \tikzstyle{materia}=[draw, thick, text width=30em, text centered, minimum height=1.5em, drop shadow] \tikzstyle{practica} = [materia, fill=white, text width=28em, minimum width=28em, minimum height=3em, rounded corners, drop shadow] \tikzstyle{texto} = [above, text width=25em] \tikzstyle{linepart} = [draw, thick, -latex', dashed] \tikzstyle{line} = [draw, thick, -latex'] \tikzstyle{ur}=[draw, text centered, minimum height=0.01em]